nstephenh/pycomic/README.md

 # pywoofy

-A webcomic downloaded written in python.
+A webcomic downloaded written in Python 3.

+Requirements:

+Python 3

-Feel free to add a webcomic in the issue tracker
+Feel free to add a webcomic in the issue tracker.

 ##How to use: